-Traffic offenses (e.g., parking and moving violations) are not collected by the UCR Program except for Driving Under the Influence, Hit and Run (of a person), and Vehicular Manslaughter.
+The UCR Program does not collect information on traffic offenses (e.g., parking and moving violations) except for Driving Under the Influence, Hit and Run (of a person), and Vehicular Manslaughter.

 Unless it is a component of a Group A offense (e.g., Human Trafficking) when an offense includes one of the Offenses of General Applicability (i.e., words, phrases, or a similar variation thereof), LEAs should report the offense as the Group B offense 90Z-All Other Offenses if the substantive offense is a Group A offense.
 If it involves a Group B offense, LEAs should report the offense in the appropriate Group B category.
 The Offenses of General Applicability are Accessory Before/After the Fact, Aiding/Abetting, Conspiracy to Commit, Enticement, Facilitation of, Solicitation to Commit, Threat to Commit.